SethK329/SethK329/README.md

 - 👋 Hi, I’m Seth Kuhn
 - 👀 I’m interested in frontend web development.
 - 🌱 I’m currently learning html/css/javascript and react.
-- 💞️ I’m looking to collaborate on a project that challenges me and reinforces what I have learned.
+- 💞️ I’m looking to deliver solutions to your problems.
 - 📫 How to reach me sethk329@gmail.com

 <!---